A guide to raising addiction treatment

 While a loved one may be tempted to say they can end the addiction on their own, the truth is that professional support is often necessary, especially in resolving underlying issues.
 Ending substance use can also trigger strong withdrawal symptoms, and a medically supervised detox may be required.

 If your loved one gets to a point where they are open to seeking help, it’s important that you can outline their options immediately.
-Being able to make and agree on a clear plan will be important.
+Being able to make, agree and act upon a clear plan will be important.

 9) Offer to participate in recovery